 Right to Work

-You will not be granted a licence unless you have the right to work in the UK.
+You will not be granted a front line licence unless you have the right to work in the UK.
 Note: UK citizens and EEA nationals have an automatic right to work in the UK).

-We will not normally seek out information about you that may be held by organisations we work with (such as the police and local authorities) which has not been tested in criminal courts.
-But if such information is offered to us, or we have other information from our own sources (e.g. SIA Warnings, County Court judgements), then we will consider it.
+We will not normally look for information about you that may be held by organisations we work with (e.g. the police and local authorities).
+However, if such information is offered to us, then we will consider this information even if you would otherwise have been granted a licence under the rest of the criteria.
+We will also consider such information if we gets this information from our own sources (e.g. SIA Warnings, County Court judgements, CCTV or other video footage, ancillary orders).